Wolverine Peptide (BPC-157): Science, Safety, and Legality

 If you're exploring peptides in general, start with the risks and limitations of peptides.

-- Progressive return-to-training: slowly increase total load (volume, intensity, or frequency) instead of jumping back to “normal” in week one.
+- Progressive return-to-training: Gradually increase total load (volume, intensity, or frequency) rather than returning to full training immediately.

-- Targeted resistance training: rebuild tissue capacity around the injury.
-Common clinic tools include isometrics (often used for pain modulation early on) and eccentric loading (commonly used in tendinopathy rehab progressions).
+- Targeted resistance training: Rebuild tissue capacity around the injury site.
+Common clinical tools include isometrics (often used for pain modulation early on) and eccentric loading (commonly used in tendinopathy rehab progressions).

-- Hydration fundamentals: stay reliably hydrated day-to-day and around training.
+- Hydration: Stay reliably hydrated day-to-day and around training.

 Dive deeper: